 In practice, this means that when set fully to the left (INPUT), only the signal arriving at the Scarlett 2i4's two inputs will be heard out of the Line and Headphone outputs.
 When set all the way to the right (PLAYBACK), only the signal coming from your Mac/PC will be heard.

 Of course, this then means that when set in the middle (i.e. the 12 o'clock position as in Figure 1), you will hear a 50/50 mix of both the INPUT and the PLAYBACK signal.

 What is the benefit of this dial?

-- In a recording scenario, it allows the user to get the right balance between his/her input signal and the backing track.
+- In a recording scenario, it allows you to get the right balance between your input signal and the backing track.

 - Karaoke rehearsing